codac-team/codac/doc/doc/tutorial/01-basics/index.rst

 ==============================================

 Now that Tubex has been installed on your computer, we will get used to intervals, constraints and networks of contractors.
-This will allow use to perform the state estimaton of a static robot between some landmarks in the next lesson.
+This will allow use to perform the state estimaton of a static robot between some landmarks by the end of this lesson.

 .. contents:: Content of this lesson